Skip to main content

 Prerequisites and limitations

 • The described workflows are valid for single host SAP HANA MDC systems with single or multiple tenants.
-SAP HANA multiple host systems are not supported with the automation scripts.
+SAP HANA multiple host systems are not covered.

-• The SnapCenter HANA plug-in must be deployed on the target host to enable the execution of automation scripts.
-It is not required to have the HANA plug-in installed on the HANA source system host.
+• The SnapCenter SAP HANA plug-in must be deployed on the target host to enable SnapCenter auto discovery and the execution of automation scripts.

-• The workflows are valid for HANA systems using NFS and FCP.
+• The workflows are valid for SAP HANA systems using NFS or FCP on physical hosts, or for virtual hosts using in-guest NFS mounts.

 Lab setup

-The following figure shows the lab setup that was used for the different system refresh operation options.
+The figure below shows the lab setup that was used for the different system refresh operation options.

-1. Cloning from primary storage or offsite backup storage; the tenant name is equal to the SID.
+• Cloning from primary storage or off-site backup storage; tenant name is equal to the SID.

-1. Source HANA system: SS1 with tenant SS1
+• Source SAP HANA system: SS1 with Tenant SS1

-2. Target HANA system: QS1 with tenant QS1
+• Target SAP HANA system: QS1 with Tenant QS1

-1. Source HANA system: SM1 with Tanant1 and Tenant2
+• Source SAP HANA system: SM1 with Tenant1 and Tenant2

 The following software versions were used:

-All HANA systems were configured based on the configuration guide SAP HANA on NetApp AFF systems with NFS.
-SnapCenter and the HANA resources were configured based on the best practice guide SAP HANA Backup and Recovery with SnapCenter.
+All SAP HANA systems must be configured based on the configuration guide SAP HANA on NetApp AFF systems with NFS.
+SnapCenter and the SAP HANA resources were configured based on the best practice guide SAP HANA Backup and Recovery with SnapCenter.

 Initial one-time preparation steps

-For initial step, the target HANA system and SAP application services must be installed, and the HANA system must then be configured within SnapCenter.
+As an initial step, the target SAP HANA system must be configured within SnapCenter.

-2. Configuration of hdbuserstore key with above backup user.
+2. Configuration of hdbuserstore key for the <sid>adm with above backup user.
+If the automation script is used for recovery the key name must be <SID>KEY

-3. Deployment of SnapCenter HANA plug-in at target host.
-The HANA system is auto-discovered by SnapCenter.
+3. Deployment of SnapCenter SAP HANA plug-in at target host.
+SAP HANA system is auto discovered by SnapCenter.

 The first SAP system refresh operation after the initial installation is prepared with the following steps: